rhyswhitley/r_stash/README.md

 or you can download the zip file from the this website.
 Once you've downloaded the repository you can install the package via two methods:

 #### >> Within R software
+The easiest way to install the package is by using the devtools package available through CRAN.
+Type the following in and away you go:

+`devtools::install_github("rhyswhitley/r_stash")`

+If this fails, then you can try installing the package from the compressed tar.gz file, which you can download above.
 Using Rstudio or the base R software, click on Packages & Data > Package Installer.
 From the drop-down menu change CRAN (binaries) to Local Source Package.
 Click through to where you've downloaded the package and select the rstash_X.tar.gz file (the version number X is likely to change frequently at this stage of development).
 The R kernel will then print compilation of the package to your screen and you will end up with  binary which will be used by R to do all the fun climate envelope calculations.
-If you encounter any errors, please see 1the troubleshooting section below.
+If you encounter any errors, please see the troubleshooting section below.

 #### >> CLI
 The other option is to directly compile the source code yourself and link it